-If you’re planning a holiday to Cuba you should liaise with your airline or tour operator or check with your hotel to see if they’re damaged or will be open.
+If you’re planning a holiday to Cuba you should liaise with your airline or tour operator or check with your hotel to see if they are open.

 You must take out comprehensive travel and medical insurance before you travel.
 You will be expected to present your insurance policy on arrival in the country.